MicheleGrieco/BlockLite/README.md

 └── main.py             # Entry point or test script
 ```

-## Introduction
+## The Basics

 Ever wondered how Bitcoin, Ethereum, and other cryptocurrencies actually work under the hood?
 This project is a hands-on, code-first exploration into the fundamental mechanics of blockchain technology.

 We'll demystify blockchains by constructing a simple yet functional model, focusing on how and why it works—one block at a time.

-## Build your Own Blockchain: The Basics

 This tutorial will walk you through the basics of **how to build a blockchain from scratch**.
 Focusing on the details of a concrete example will provide a deeper understanding of the strengths and limitations of blockchains.

 ## Transactions, Validation and updating system state

-At its core, **a blockchain is a distributed database with a set of rules for verifying new additions to the database**.
-We'll start off by tracking the accounts of two imaginary people: *Alice* and *Bob*, who will trade virtual money with each other.
+At a fundamental level, **a blockchain is a shared database governed by rules that determine how new data can be added**.
+To illustrate this, we'll simulate accounts for two fictional users, *Alice* and *Bob*, who will exchange virtual currency.

-We’ll need to create a **transaction pool** of incoming transactions, **validate** those transactions, and make them into a **block**.

-We’ll be using a **hash function** to create a ‘*fingerprint*’ for each of our transactions - this hash function links each of our blocks to each other.
-To make this easier to use, we’ll define the *hashMe(msg="")* **helper function** to wrap the python hash function that we’re using.

-Next, we want to create a function - *makeTransaction()* - to generate exchanges between Alice and Bob.
-We’ll indicate *withdrawals* with negative numbers, and *deposits* with positive numbers.
-We’ll construct our transactions to always be between the two users of our system, and make sure that the deposit is the same magnitude as the withdrawal - i.e. that we’re neither creating nor destroying money.
+We'll begin by building a **transaction pool** to store pending exchanges, then **verify** each transaction and group valid ones into **blocks**.

+To ensure each transaction is uniquely identified and to link blocks together, we’ll use a **hash function** that acts like a digital fingerprint.
+To simplify this, we’ll define a helper called *hashMe(msg="")* that wraps Python’s built-in hashing.

+We’ll also write a *makeTransaction()* function to simulate transfers between Alice and Bob. **Withdrawals** will be represented by negative values and **deposits** by positive ones.
+Every transaction will involve only these two users and ensure that no money is artificially created or destroyed—each deposit will exactly match a withdrawal.

 ```python
 import random